daormar/debasher/doc/design_doc_resident.md

 - **Tolerate the crash of one or more processes without losing work or corrupting the rest of the graph**: a node that goes down is relaunched (by the `Supervisor` or by hand) and returns to the state it would have had without the crash: its latest checkpoint plus a faithful replay of everything it had received since, in the order it processed it.
 The other nodes keep running, affected only by a brief wait (what exactly they may observe across a peer's crash is specified in the Contract).
 - **Capture consistent snapshots of the whole system on demand**: be able to obtain, at any moment, a coherent picture of the state of every process and of the messages in transit between them, useful both for recovery and for inspecting or auditing what was happening at a given instant.
-- **Shut down and resume a whole workflow in an orderly way**: stop every process of a run in progress and, later, resume from the checkpoints that the shutdown closed, without reprocessing anything.
+- **Shut down and resume a whole workflow in an orderly way**: stop every process of a run in progress and, later, resume from the checkpoints that the shutdown closed, each node returning to the state it had when it stopped.
 - **Detect failures actively, within a bounded time**, without depending on a human noticing that something stopped responding, and without false positives when a process is simply busy with a long operation.
 - **Reconstruct the communication history between processes**: every node keeps a durable log of what it received since its last checkpoint, in the exact order it processed it, so that a relaunched node re-processes what it had already received, in the same order, and then continues with whatever arrived while it was down.
 - **Do all of this without imposing a single language on the graph's processes**, and without requiring additional external infrastructure (databases, coordination services) beyond what the engine and the filesystem already offer.